SCRUB ISLAND INVITATIONAL BILLFISH SERIES

 BILLFISH RELEASE RULES

 All teams must provide their own video camera(s) to verify releases.
-All video recording equipment must be set to the proper BVI time and date and must be synchronized to the official tournament time.
+All video recording equipment should be set to the proper BVI time and date.
 To verify a catch, you must use release number cards 1-4 provided.
 Teams will be informed of the number card to use prior to each days start of fishing.
 To score an official release, the video footage must include sufficient footage to (1) clearly identify the species; (2) show a team member, angler or crew touching the leader while the fish is still hooked; (3) display the catch release number card provided by the tournament; (4) identify the time and date of the catch; and (5) show the catch and full release of the fish.
 The video footage must identify all of these elements.
 Do not delete any video taken during fishing hours, even if it does not include the above elements and will not be used to prove a catch.

 BILLFISH SCORING SYSTEM